 That decision enraged the UCI, who highlighted the fact that other teams - such as French outfit Cofidis - were thrown off the race after a rider tested positive.
 McQuaid feels strongly that Astana, which features Tour de France champion Alberto Contador and third placed finisher Levi Leipheimer, should be allowed to race in July.

 The current dispute over which teams should take part in Paris-Nice is almost exactly the same as the one that happened in 2007.

 Then, ASO refused to invite Unibet.com - a ProTour team under UCI rules.
-ASO claimed that under French gambling laws, it was illegal for a team sponsored by an online gambling concern to advertise itself in France.
-Unibet said it would change its name and jersey for French races, but had no luck with ASO and was excluded from all its races, starting with Paris-Nice.
+ASO claimed that under French gambling laws, it was illegal for a team sponsored by an online gambling concern to advertise itself in

 The UCI demanded that ASO invite Unibet, threatening all teams with sanctions should they participate.
 The crisis was finally averted a few days before the start of Paris-Nice, with the UCI backing down and allowing ASO to invite the teams it wanted.
 Unibet was left with a worthless ProTour licence and folded at the end of the year.